Is a Tennessee Notary Public Required?

-A summons is a legal court issued document or writ directing a private process server in Tennessee or other officer to notify a person that an action has been commenced against that individual or entity and that she or he is required to appear, on a certain day, and answer the complaint in such action.
+A Tennessee summons is a legal court issued document or writ directing a private Process Server or other officer to notify a person that an action has been commenced against that individual or entity and that she or he is required to appear, on a certain day, and answer the complaint in such action.

-Service of Process in Tennessee is when legal documents like, summons, complaints, subpoenas, order to show cause, writs, citations, demands and other court documents are delivered to the individual or business to whom the legal document is directed.
+Tennessee Service of Process is when legal documents like, a summons, complaint, subpoena, order to show cause, writ, citation, demand and other court documents are delivered to the individual or business to whom the legal document is directed.

-An A.C.E Private Process Server in Tennessee delivers (or serves) legal documents such as, but not limited to, summons, subpoenas, complaints, orders, notifications, demands, warnings and other court documents to a defendant, witness, debtor or an entity involved in a court case or legal proceeding.
-The process server must serve the documents in accordance with applicable law..
+A Tennessee private Process Server delivers (or serves) legal documents such as, but not limited to, summons, subpoenas, complaints, orders, notifications, demands, warnings and other court documents to a defendant, witness, debtor or an entity involved in a court case or legal proceeding.
+The Process Server must serve the documents in accordance with applicable law..
 This may mean handing the documents to the defendant personally or sub-serving a full time co-resident in the same household or to a responsible and authorized person at a business.

 YES of course you do.
 Hiring a Tennessee Process Server is an important official step in proceeding with a court case or mediation.
 In some states someone who performs service of process is required by law to be licensed, so if you are in one of these states, the answer is simply, definitely!
-Even if a process server does not need to be licensed in the state where you need service, you should keep in mind that a process server is someone who is experienced in serving legal documents efficiently and in accordance with standard ethics and laws.
-More importantly, professional process servers are knowledgeable of the legislation surrounding service of process in their jurisdiction, state, county or country.
+Even if a Tennessee Process Server does not need to be licensed in the state where you need service, you should keep in mind that a Process Server is someone who is experienced in serving legal documents efficiently and in accordance with standard ethics and laws.
+More importantly, professional Process Servers are knowledgeable of the legislation surrounding service of process in their jurisdiction, state, county or country.
 If the service is not performed in accordance with the law, improper service can hinder the case from going forward, or result in the dismissal of the case.
-Improper service also delays obtaining crucial evidence, which can cause injunctions, and increase in court fees and additional attorney fees.
+Improper service in Tennessee also delays obtaining crucial evidence, which can cause injunctions, and increase in court fees and additional attorney fees.

 Where can Defendants and Witnesses be Served Process in Tennessee?

-This depends on which state, jurisdiction or county the papers are coming from.
-This is also an important reason why you need an experienced Tennessee Professional Process Server to effect service.
-In most places, you can serve anyone, anywhere and at any time provided no laws are violated.
-In Tennessee we will serve anyone and at any time provided it is a public place and we do not cause a public nuisance or alarm.
+This is also an important reason why you need an experienced Professional Tennessee Process Server to effect service.
+Tennessee Process Servers can serve anyone, anywhere and at any time provided no laws are violated and abide by strict rules and procedures stating when services cannot be made